persinammon/fantastic-books-in-clips/README.md

 # easy way to contribute
 * Add a book!
 Genres can be verified by looking at the Wikipedia page of the book.
-* Update the qualities of a book.
+* Update the characteristics of a book.

 # sources of knowledge
 * Wikipedia for background information on expert systems